 UL Investors Have Opportunity to Lead Unilever PLC Securities Fraud Lawsuit

-BENSALEM, Pa., July 8, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Unilever PLC ("Unilever" or the "Company") (NYSE: UL).
+LOS ANGELES, July 14, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Unilever PLC ("Unilever" or the "Company") (NYSE: UL).

 Class Period: September 2, 2020 – July 21, 2021